coreydondero-student/code-journal-CS121/CS121mod2-journal.md

 **Expression**: A number like 8 or a calculation like `1 + numApples`
 **Integer Literal**: A number that appears in an expression, like 8 or 1.
 **Initializing Variables**: Sometimes an initial value is assigned when declared.
 Ex: `int numCars = 5`

+## Identifiers
+**Identifier**: Name, given by the programmer, of a variable or method.
+ - Sequence of letters
+ - Underscores
+ - Dollar signs
+ - Digits
+ - Case sensetive
+ - Start with letter, underscore or dollar sign, but _ and $ should be avoided in identifiers.
+ - Can't be a reserved word.
+**Identifier Styles**
+ - Camel Case, Lower Camel Case
+ - Underscore seperated
+ - Minimize abbreviations.
+ - Meaningful name that describes items purpose
+ - but not too long.